-Servicing, processing and support fees re-charged have principally been driven by increase in the intercompany safekeeping and activity transactions.
-In addition, these have been positively impacted by the higher currency volatility in 2015.
-The devaluation of the Chinese Yuan and the Greece crisis earlier in the year have contributed to the currency volatility that lead to better results compared to last year.
+Servicing, processing and support fees re-charged have principally been driven by lower global volumes in 2016 compared to 2015.
+In addition, high currency volatility experienced in 2015 have brought significant positive impact on revenue compared to 2016.
+In 2015 the devaluation of the Chinese Yuan and the Greece crisis earlier in the year have contributed to the currency volatility that lead to better results compared to current year.

-Also custody fee expense experienced an increase in 2015 compared to prior year and represents the fees BNY Mellon SA/NV pays to its sub-custodians, both for intra-group and third parties.
-The increase in these costs results largely from the foreign currency EUR/USD rates.
+Also custody fee expense experienced a decrease in 2016 compared to prior year; these represents the fees BNY Mellon SA/NV pays to its sub-custodians, both for intra-group and third parties.